gj-roy/.F.O-z-i_n--Launcher/README.md

 ## Features of the app...( Version 0.0.F.S )

 1. You can take the backup of the .apk file of any installed app.
 Something like an in - built app & backup fetaure.
-Conveninent right :)
+Convenient right :)

 2. There are two types of widgets you will find in the app - Installed widgets on the device & **SimpliC's** in - built widgets.
 What's the difference well    why don't you see for yourself. hehe